spacelift-io/user-documentation/docs/installing-spacelift/reference-architecture/guides/deploying-to-eks.md

     The `eks_upgrade_policy` determines how your EKS cluster handles Kubernetes version upgrades when standard support ends.

     - **STANDARD**: Automatically upgrades to the next Kubernetes version when the 14-month standard support period ends.
 This option provides more frequent security patches and bug fixes at a lower cost.
-    - **EXTENDED**: Prevents automatic upgrades and keeps the cluster on the current version for an additional 12 months after standard support ends.
+    - **EXTENDED** (AWS default): Prevents automatic upgrades and keeps the cluster on the current version for an additional 12 months after standard support ends.
 This incurs higher costs and receives fewer updates.

+    By explicitly setting `support_type = "STANDARD"` in the example above, you're opting out of AWS's default extended support behavior.

-    Once a cluster enters extended support, you cannot switch back to standard support.
-For more details, see the [AWS EKS cluster upgrade best practices](https://docs.aws.amazon.com/eks/latest/best-practices/cluster-upgrades.html){: rel="nofollow"}.
+    **Important**: You can only change the upgrade policy while your cluster is running a Kubernetes version in standard support.
+Once a cluster version enters extended support, you cannot change the policy until you upgrade to a standard-supported version.
+For more details, see [AWS EKS extended support documentation](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html){: rel="nofollow"}.

 ```hcl
 output "shell" {